 Daily oral hygiene habits can help you maintain overall dental health.
 Brushing your teeth, along with flossing, is an important part of maintaining proper oral hygiene.
 What exactly is the point of brushing our teeth?
 Brushing your teeth on a regular basis assists in the removal of plaque, a sticky layer of germs that can lead to dental health issues such as cavities and gum disease.
-Best Pediatrician in Aundh
+Best Children Dentist in Baner.

 How to Brush Your Teeth Effectively?

 Your regular oral hygiene regimen may feel second nature, but updating your understanding of how to clean your teeth might help you get the best results.
 Follow these steps to wash your teeth properly:

 - Move your toothbrush 45 degrees toward your gum line.

 - Clean the outer layers of the teeth gently with short, back-and-forth moves.

 - Continue this procedure on the inside surfaces of your tooth.
 Turn your brush vertically and then use up-and-down moves to reach the front teeth.

 - Brush the eating areas of your teeth in back-and-forth motions.
 Brush the tops of your molars because food can quickly get stuck in the pits and grooves.

 - Finally, clean your tongue with a brush.
 It aids in the removal of odor-causing bacteria.